Career spotlights

 What skills and experience should DevOps Engineers have?

-- Good programming skills in Python, Java, Node.JS, .NET
+- Proficient in programming skills in Python, Java, Node.JS, .NET

 - Fundamental understanding of networking, security, and software reliability engineering

-- Knowledge of Linux and Web Development fundamentals
+- Familiarity with Linux and Web Development fundamentals

-- Solid understanding of Continuous Management, Continuous Integration, Continuous Testing, and Continuous Monitoring
+- Strong grasp of Continuous Management, Continuous Integration, Continuous Testing, and Continuous Monitoring

-- Deep knowledge of CI/CD processes and practices
+- In-depth knowledge of CI/CD processes and practices

-- Experience with CI/CD tools including Jenkins and Gitlab, and AWS CI/CD tools like CodeBuild, CodeDeploy, CodePipeline
+- Experience with CI/CD tools including Jenkins and Gitlab, as well as AWS CI/CD tools like CodeBuild, CodeDeploy, CodePipeline

-- Confidence in Infrastructure as Code (IaC) and tools like CloudFormation, Terraform, and AWS CDK
+- Skilled in Infrastructure as Code (IaC) and tools like CloudFormation, Terraform, and AWS CDK

 - Strong expertise in containerization techniques and tools like Docker, Kubernetes, and Amazon EKS